-The Tinui School School Board of Trustees undertakes to take all reasonable steps to achieve the purpose, aims and objectives in this Charter, which has been approved by the Board following consultation with the community and to take full account of the National Education Guidelines and all statutory obligations (NAG 6,7 & 8).
+The Tinui School School Board of Trustees undertakes all reasonable steps to achieve the purpose, aims and objectives in this Charter, which has been approved by the Board following consultation with the community and to take full account of the National Education Guidelines and all statutory obligations (NAG 6,7 & 8).